Unveiling the directional network behind the financial statements data using volatility constraint correlation: Results

-We can see that the distribution of the difference of VC correlation $F^c{[i,m]}$ in Fig. \ref{fig:distribution assymetry}(b) is not symmetric, comparing with Fig. \ref{fig:distribution symetry}(b).
-This finding suggests a directionality from net income to market capitalization.
-It is worth mentioning that Fig. \ref{fig:distribution assymetry}(b), the asymetry looks small but the number of samples are great, which implies enough statistical significance for directionality with very small p-value (p-value is $2.88\times10^{-15}$) as we can see at the first line in Table \ref{tab: VC correlation}.
+We can observe that the distribution of the difference in VC correlations $F^c{[i,m]}$ in Fig. \ref{fig:distribution assymetry}(b) is asymmetric compared to Fig. \ref{fig:distribution symetry}(b).
+This implies that there is directionality from net income to market capitalization.
+Although the asymmetry appears to be small in Fig. \ref{fig:distribution assymetry}(b), the large sample size makes the p-value very small, as shown in the first row of Table \ref{tab: VC correlation} (p-value is $6.49\times10^{-9}$).
+This indicates that there is sufficient statistical significance for the suggested directionality.

-Although Table \ref{tab: correlation coefficients} and Fig. \ref{fig:Correlation network} show that all the correlations between the accounting variables are positively related, some pairs of the accounting variables have directionality of influence with statistical significance shown in Table \ref{tab: VC correlation}.
-From the directionality shown in Table \ref{tab: VC correlation}, we show the directionality network in Fig. \ref{fig:Directionality}.
-The six pairs of the average of the difference of VC correlation $E_{\Delta F}$ has statistical significance and we show them as six oriented links (six pairs of the accounting variables) in Fig. \ref{fig:Directionality}.
-Comparing Fig. \ref{fig:Directionality} with Fig \ref{fig:Correlation network}, we clearly see the directionality between the accounting variables.
+As shown in Table \ref{tab: correlation coefficients} and Fig. \ref{fig:Correlation network}, all the correlations between the accounting variables are positively correlated.
+However, some pairs of accounting variables have not only positive correlations but also directionality of influence with statistical significance, as shown in Table \ref{tab: VC correlation}.
+From the directionality of the VC correlations presented in Table \ref{tab: VC correlation}, we show the directionality network in Fig. \ref{fig:Directionality}.
+The five pairs of accounting variables have directionality of influence with statistical significance, and we show them as five oriented links in Fig. \ref{fig:Directionality}.
+A comparison of Fig. \ref{fig:Directionality} with Fig. \ref{fig:Correlation network} clearly shows the directionality between the accounting variables.